Understanding and managing cystinuria in dogs

 Cystinuria in dogs – commonly affected dog breeds

-• Mastiffs : Various types of mastiffs can also carry the genetic mutations responsible for cystinuria.
+• Mastiffs: Various Mastiff types can also be carriers of the genetic mutations responsible for cystinuria.

-For all breeds mentioned above, as well as other potentially affected breeds, it is critical that breeders and dog owners are aware of the possibility of cystinuria and take appropriate precautions.
-Genetic testing and regular health checks are recommended strategies to identify affected animals and take appropriate measures to manage the disease.
-In this way, risks can be minimized and the welfare of the dogs can be maximized.
+For all the breeds mentioned above, as well as other potentially affected breeds, it is crucial that breeders and dog owners are aware of the possibility of cystinuria and take appropriate precautions.
+Genetic testing and regular health checks are recommended strategies for identifying affected animals and implementing suitable disease management measures.
+This helps minimize risks and maximize the dogs' well-being.

 Symptoms and diagnosis of cystinuria